Posts

 Image

 Imola 1994: The weekend that changed motorsport forever.
-The 1994 San Marino Grand Prix, held at the Imola circuit, remains etched in collective memory as the darkest weekend in Formula 1 history.
-What was supposed to be just another round of the world championship transformed into a succession of tragedies that shook the sport's very foundations and forced a complete re-evaluation of the value of human life at high speed.
+San Marino, 1994.
+This Imola Grand Prix will never be forgotten by the world of motorsport.
+On this day, the sky darkened.
+It was just another race, but a series of tragedies brought the world of motorsport to its knees, forcing a rethinking of the value of the life of the driver behind the wheel, who races at extremely high speeds, to the point that, even detecting an error or a mistake, there is no time to do anything for their own life.
 The tense atmosphere began as early as Friday, with Rubens Barrichello's violent crash, which he narrowly survived.
 However, Saturday brought the first official fatality at a GP in 12 years: Austrian Roland Ratzenberger lost his life at the Villeneuve corner.
 The motorsport world was in shock, but the worst was yet to come on Sunday, during the fateful seventh lap.
-Ayrton Senna, the era's greatest idol and three-time world champion, was leading the race when his Williams suddenly went straight at the Tamburello corner, striking the concrete wall at ove...
+Ayrton Senna, the era's greatest idol and three-time world champion, was leading the race when his Williams suddenly we...

 Spa-Francorchamps and the Mystique of Eau Rouge: Where F1 Becomes Art